TeerthaDeb/Jarvis-AI/README.md

 		* Able to Play Music
 		* Issue on sending emails
 		* GPT integration (Trial Mode)

  	## Version Beta 0.4.91
 		* Better Weather using web scrapping.
 		* Some features are still in development.
 		* ChatGPT is Uniavailable in this version as it requires premium subscription.
 		* Google Bard is being introduced.

  	## Version Beta 0.4.92
-         ''' bash
-          pip install pyjokes
-         '''
    		* Modules are on different files so easy to debug.
    		* Playing song from youtube is perfect now.
    		* It can now tell a joke.
    		* Next version will be dedicated on Google Bard or User Based design.

    	## Version Stable 1.00
    		* Personalized Assistant.
    		* GPT 3.5 : powered.
    		* Improved Search Engine.
    		* More Features.

 	## Version Stable 1.0.1
-		Some minor fixes on Joke and User class.
+		* Some minor fixes on Joke and User class.

    	## Version 1.0.2:
 		* Clean Code so it's easier to maintain and debug.
 		* Better Weather Visual.
 		* Able to tell location.
 		* Able to open / close applicaitons.
+   		* ultimate requirements added for those who are not able to run it.

 ### Contributing